riebl/vanetza/docs/recipes/cube-evk-build.md

 Before building and running socktap you need to configure the v2x module and the wifi once.

 ## V2X Radio Configuration - C-V2X or DSRC
-Before running socktap select your desired radio configuration using the v2xconfig tool:
+First of all select your desired radio configuration using the `v2xconfig` tool:

     :::shell
     # start dsrc or cv2x and enable auto-start